rat-pac/ratpac-two/doc/users_guide/command_interface.md

 The macro is broken down into:

- 1. Physics configurations & RATDB definitions
+ 1. ratpac configuration (Physics configurations & RATDB definitions)
  2. `/run/initialize`
  3. Logical ordering of processors
  4. Generator definitions